MikingG/MikingG.github.io/index.md

 ## CLUB_HUB

 Description: CLUB_HUB is a platform dedicated to managing student clubs and facilitating club recruitment at Sun Yat-sen University (SYSU).
 The platform serves as a comprehensive resource for students interested in joining clubs and for club leaders seeking new members.

-- This project is not finished yet.

 As the team leader of this project, I am responsible for coordinating the development of the platform and ensuring that it effectively meets the needs of SYSU.

 ## TitleGPT